Jaime Vila: Gymnastics career

-Born in 1860 in the Lleida town of Les Oluges to a family of peasants, Vila moved to Barcelona at the tender age of just 14 years old.
+Born in 1860 in the Lleida town of Les Oluges to a family of peasants, Vila moved to Barcelona at the age of 14 years old.
 He had several jobs during his first years in the Catalan capital, from working in a coal factory to even acting as a cook, before finally joining the Gimnasio Tolosa (run by Eduardo Tolosa Alsina) located on the Duque de la Victoria street as a teacher in the mid-1880s.
 The gymnasiums were few at the time, with the oldest one in the city being as old as him, having been founded in 1860 by pioneer Joaquim Ramis i Taix.

-Vila was a man of clear and personal ideas and in the early 1890s, he set out to create a system that would make work all the muscles of the body, without exception.
+In the early 1890s, he set out to create a system that would make work all the muscles of the body, without exception.
 Although he already had some knowledge about anatomy, he asked for the advice of a doctor to make sure it was safe.
 His system consisted of a series of exercises, and he named it after "Physical culture".
 First, he had a blacksmith build a series of pulleys in the gym, which at that time constituted a novelty, and then, he combined those devices with weights, rope, ladder, and bars.
 Every day a different exercise had to be performed, which lasted 45 minutes, and then repeat each movement 25 times.
 In the end, they took stimulating cold water from hoses; later, however, he settled for the shower.
 This system, which had nothing to do with what he had practiced in Tolosa until then, introduced the novelty of a self-made educational system, which distinguished the Tolosa gym from the other gymnasiums of that time, and thus, it began attracting a lot of new students, who were mainly athletes who faced tough physical challenges, such as boxers, cyclists or rowers, who came to his gym to better strengthen their body.
 As a result of this success, Vila became the Tolosa gym's director in the late 1890s, a position he held until the early 1900s.

 Being the embellishment of the human body genesis of agility and strength, to you, Jaume Vila, master excelling in the regenerationist art of harmony, in the development in balance and creator of wills and energies, we now pay homage in respect.